About Us

 (Amartya Sen, Development as Freedom, 1999, p. xii)

-I have since recently attained an Honours BA in Global Development(25') at Huron at Western University in Canada, and am now pursuing my MSc in Climate(27') at Columbia University in New York as I serve as a Goetz Mauser Fellow at International House.
+I attained an Honours BA in Global Development(25') at Huron at Western University in Canada, and am now pursuing my MSc in Climate(27') at Columbia University's Climate School in New York, founding Angaza Taa has opened the opportunity for me to serve as a Goetz Mauser Fellow at International House.
 I hope to scale Angaza Taa by refining operations and developing a strong team.
 Professionally, my time working with AKF in Kenya really sparked the love for social development with a curiosity to blend it with technical GIS/remote sensing and broader sciences of the very social and climate coastal resilience methods Angaza Taa supports!

 These years deepened my critical engagement with questions of what ethical, sustainable “development” could, does, or should not look like.
-That lens has greatly fueled Angaza Taa.
+Maybe there is no right answer, but that lens has greatly fueled Angaza Taa.
 What started as linocut-printed totes in my dorm room has become a growing venture that channels creativity into impact.
-30% of every sale supports grassroots organizations working in conservation, climate resilience, women’s empowerment, and community development.
+30% of every sale supports small to mid size grassroots organizations working in conservation, climate resilience, women’s empowerment, and community development.
 We choose partners intentionally — organizations rooted in their communities, responsive to local needs, and deeply invested in sustainable futures.

 Angaza Taa continues to evolve alongside me.
 I'm continually striving to strengthen our partnerships, ethically grow, and sharpen our purpose: to create ethical, beautiful products and connect people across continents in building resilience, justice, and hope.